Table of Contents_

 Sure, it’s easy enough to buy one, but sometimes the fun is in making a homemade hoverboard for yourself and challenging your DIY skills.
 Because when you build your own hoverboard, it feels very rewarding.
 There are many ways that you can make a DIY hoverboard, but we are going to use YouTuber Navin Khambhala’s method.
 The end result actually works fairly well.
-Complete with rotating wheels, 2 motors and batteries, the board is controlled by using your feet to control the motor switches, similar to the real thing.
+Complete with rotating wheels, 2 motors, and batteries, the board is controlled by using your feet to control the motor switches, similar to the real thing.

 It turns out that learning how to make a hoverboard isn’t as hard or involved as I thought it would be.
-You can find the video below and see for yourself.
+You can find the video below and see it for yourself.
 But if you attempt this build, just remember to always take the proper safety precautions both when working on the project and when riding it.

 You’ll need some basic tools, like

 Obviously, you can’t replicate the self balancing aspect of a real hoverboard on a budget like this, so one has to make adjustments.
 So Navin used 2 small wheels, one forward and one in the back, attaching the wheels to a piece of wood.
-(Don’t complain because real hoverboards don’t exactly hover either.
-A hovering board for the masses like Marty McFly used do not yet exist).
+(Don’t complain because real hoverboards don’t exactly hover, either.
+A hovering board for the masses like Marty McFly used does not yet exist).
 It also won’t be the fastest hoverboard there is.

-Sure this isn’t the same as a flashy new selfbalancing scooter out of the box, but again, projects like this are about the journey.
+Sure this isn’t the same as a flashy new self-balancing scooter out of the box, but again, projects like this are about the journey.
 This isn’t going to be the best hoverboard for your kids.
 You aren’t trying to compete with mass-produced electronics.
 Is it a bit dangerous?
 Perhaps.
 But it is fun knowing that you built something so cool.
 Who knew that we could build hoverboards at home?
 Now you know how to make a hoverboard.
 For another hoverboard build, check this one out.